 Normally, applicants must book an appointment with UK Visa and Citizenship Application Services (UKVCAS) operated by the third party, Sopra Steria.
 At the UKVCAS appointment, applicants have their fingerprints scanned, submit their signature and a copy of their passport and have a photograph taken.

-The ongoing COVID-19 pandemic has caused significant disruption to the UK immigration process, further information about what has been affected is available here.
+The ongoing COVID-19 pandemic has caused significant disruption to the UK immigration process.

 When the UK went into lockdown in March 2020, UKVCAS biometric appointment centres closed.
 Normally, immigration decisions are only made after an applicant has attended their biometrics appointment, meaning there was a backlog of applicants waiting for the opportunity to provide their biometric details.